tobiaszgala/ezscraper/README.md

 ### Example 4

-Each option returns array of objects.
+Each option returns an array of objects.
 Useful when selecting multiple elements.

 ```html
 <span class="message">Message 1</span>